zhong-j-yu/rekex/doc/UsersGuide.md

         ...
     }

-*All `public` methods declared in the catalog class are considered ctors.*
+*All `public` methods declared in the catalog class are explicit ctors.*
 Do not declare public methods that are not intended as ctors.
 `@Ctor` and `static` are allowed on ctors, but not required.